 The glossier a lacquer is, the more spacious it will make a room appear due to the reflective effect.
 This makes it useful in small rooms, or if you wish for coloured decor to be more powerful in a room.
 The shine also helps create a positive atmosphere in your home by reflecting natural light, but take note that it will reduce the natural look despite the brushing allowing more natural blemishes to come through.

 The shine of lacquer makes it easier to clean, meaning there is no need for hours of scrubbing - this is true also for parquet, which can be removed block by block to deep clean more difficult stains easily.
 They can also be removed easily upon any damage, although this is hard to cause with a protective lacquer.
 As a result, we recommend these floors in high traffic areas - parquet can distribute weight more evenly for this too.

 Although more resistant to spillages, lacquer does not make a floor 100% waterproof.
 For this reason, we suggest reading our maintenance guide found on each product page under the installation tab for instructions on how to best look after your floor.
 Clean up spillages as soon as they occur.

-150mm White Washed Brushed and Lacquered Click Herringbone Engineered Oak Wood Flooring, 14/3mm Thick
+150mm x 600mm White Washed Brushed and Lacquered Click Herringbone Engineered Oak Wood Flooring, 14/3mm Thick

 90mm x 750mm Smoke Stain Brushed Matt Lacquered Chevron Engineered Oak Wood Flooring, 15/4mm Thick